SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

 \subsection{SafeInstruct}

-Following \citet{bianchi2024safetytunedllamaslessonsimproving}, we randomly interleave a set of their \href{https://github.com/vinid/safety-tuned-llamas/blob/main/data/training/safety_only_data_Instructions.json}{harmful Q\&A pairs (with safe answers)} into the fine-tuning dataset without additional system prompts.
+Following \citet{bianchi2024safetytunedllamaslessonsimproving}, we randomly interleave a set of their \href{https://github.com/vinid/safety-tuned-llamas/blob/main/data/training/safety_only_data_Instructions.json}{harmful Q\&A pairs (with safe answers)} into the corresponding fine-tuning datasets without additional system prompts.
 We experiment with 100, 500, 1000, and 2500 interleaved safety samples.
-Since the total number of safety samples remains relatively small (e.g., at most 1.2\% of PubMedQA and 28\% of GSM8K), we retain the original downstream task fine-tuning hyperparameters.
+Since the total number of safety samples remains relatively small (e.g., at most 1.2\% of PubMedQA and 28\% of GSM8K), we retain the original downstream task fine-tuning hyperparameters from Table~\ref{tab:lorasettings}.